 Applying for a business card

 It’s true, it’s usually easier to get a business rewards card if you have a legit business, but you DON’T have to be incorporated, or have a Tax ID to apply for a business card.
 Anyone can apply for a business rewards card as a sole proprietor.
 Yuuup.
-All you have to do is have an “explainable” side business.
-Something where it’s easy for you to say you need to separate spending.

 You would use your social security number instead of a Tax ID, and your personal name as the “business name”.
 Your personal address would then be the business address as well.